 The IF flag is set to 1; or the VIF flag is set to 1.

-#GP(0) If the CPL is greater (has less privilege) than the IOPL of the current program or procedure.
+#GP(0) If the CPL is greater (has less privilege) than the IOPL of the

+current program or procedure.

+#UD If the LOCK prefix is used.

 STMXCSR-Store MXCSR Register State